 Learn more about triglycerides, including what causes high triglyceride levels and how to lower them.

-When you eat, the extra calories, sugar, and alcohol that your body doesn’t need right away is converted into triglycerides and stored in fat cells.
-When you need energy, hormones release the triglycerides.
+When you eat, the extra calories, sugar, and alcohol that your body doesn’t need right away are converted into triglycerides and stored in fat cells.
+When you need energy, hormones release triglycerides.

 - total cholesterol

-Your doctor may request that you avoid food (fast) for 8 to 12 hours before the test.
+A doctor may request that you avoid food, or fast, for 8 to 12 hours before the test.
 Results are typically available within a few days.
-Your doctor will make recommendations based on the levels indicated in your test.
+The doctor will make recommendations based on the levels indicated in your test.

 |Adults||Children 10–19||Children under 10|

-NOTE: The results shown in this table are based on a fasting state and are
+Note: The results shown in this table are based on a fasting state and are

 How often should you be tested?

-- unhealthy eating habits (e.g., a diet high in sugar and simple carbohydrates)
+- having a diet high in sugar and simple carbohydrates

 - experiencing liver or kidney disease